Before we look at some intraday trading strategies in detail, I have to admit I’m biased. I don’t believe in day-trading for several reasons:

 We could find a mechanism to determine where we are at and / or combine different concepts for trading around the opening for a more robust strategy.
 Using a Google search, for example, may indicate a popularity shift in progress as many more hits can be found for “fading the opening gap” than for “opening range breakout”…

 A pure gap fading strategy seems to be too simplistic to be sustainable over the long run.
-On the other hand the effect of gaps closing with a probability greater than 70% has been around for decades without any visible deterioration.
+On the other hand the effect of gaps closing with a probability of about 70% has been around for decades without any visible deterioration.

 Real money test